daafonsecato/git-github-ramp/walkthrough/7-release-bugs.md

 $ git fetch origin
 # fetch latest from origin

-$ git checkout release-1.1
+$ git checkout release/1.1
 # checkout the release branch
-Branch hotfix-1.1 set up to track remote branch release-1.1 from origin.
+Branch hotfix/YYYY-MM-DD set up to track remote branch release/1.1 from origin.
-Switched to a new branch 'hotfix-1.0.1'
+Switched to a new branch 'hotfix/YYYY-MM-DD'
 ```

 Choose two developers to address each issue.

 - Developer 1:
-    1. Create a feature branch off of `release-1.1` named `last-months-favorites`.
+    1. Create a feature branch off of `release/1.1` named `last-months-favorites`.
     2. Commit the following changes to the feature branch:
         1. Create a section in [`/app/index.md`](/app/index.md) titled "Last Month's Favorites".
         2. Copy the text that was published last release and paste under "Last Month's Favorites".
-Be sure not to include John Lemon.
+Be sure not to include John Lennon.

 - Developer 2:
-    1. Create a feature branch off of `release-1.1` named `remove-john-lemon`.
+    1. Create a feature branch off of `release/1.1` named `remove-john-lennon`.
     2. Commit the following changes to the feature branch:
-        1. Delete the file `/app/writer/john-lemon.md`.
+        1. Delete the file `/app/writer/john-lennon.md`.
-        2. Remove references to John Lemon from [`/app/index.md`](/app/index.md)
+        2. Remove references to John Lennon from [`/app/index.md`](/app/index.md)

 Other team members may also choose an issue and make the changes themselves locally to gain more practice working in feature branches.